Eliastik/page-shadow/ROADMAP.md

 * [ ] Filters: Element picker to create custom rule easily
 * [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditonal filter)
 * [ ] Store filters on a Github repository ?
+* [ ] Preserve bright colors?/Several "shades" of background color for the themes?
+* [ ] User suggestion: It would be great if the brightness reduction without night mode and the brightness reduction with night mode could be combined.